chriseaton/cloud-build-local/README.md

 original, and maybe improve on it a bit.

 #### New Features
-- Add support for loading `.env` file secrets for `secretEnv` replacements.
+- Added support for loading `.env` file secrets for `secretEnv` replacements.
   This will convert only the matching `secretEnv` into a corresponding `env` with a value.
   To use this, just add the `--env=<envfilepath>` argument with `envfilepath` as the path to the `.env` file.
   *This is not supported in the cloud, and only works for GCBL.
 Which means the cloud will simply treat a secretEnv as intended :)*
 - No contributor agreements.
 Just code!
+- Added support for skipping cloud token gathering and metadata with argument `--no-cloud`.
+This let's you run cloud-build-local *without* an active `gcloud` authentication token (which requires a GCP account).

 ## Usage
 To run a local build you should make sure you've got credentials to GCP if using any resources (`gcloud auth login`),